weitingforyou/tensorflow-intern/README.md

 <br>
 <br>

-## Folder practice
+## simple practice
-Files in this folder is for practicing building the model. <br>
+Files in folder "practice" is for practicing building the model. <br>
 The input data includes state, action and rewards.
 ### check.py
 Simple Tensorflow code for MLP model.